techlore/channel-content/channelFixes.md

 - Or simply don't match our current standards of quality

 Most of these videos make us cringe, but we still want to keep them up as a learning opportunity for ourselves & others.
 Enjoy!

+## October 6th, 2022 Channel Changes

+After (valid) criticism regarding the inconsistency in old videos that did/didn't have old affiliate links, I have actively gone through several videos that still had old affiliate links which were supposed to be removed.
+There were 2 NordVPN affiliate links from public videos I removed, as well as several from AirVPN, Windscribe, and PIA.
+All of these have already been removed from our site and new content for a long time, but the older videos I neglected to properly remove.
+Windscribe was removed because they haven't had an affiliate plan in a long time - not for any change in their service.

+To take this a step further and clear up uncertainty, I've also gone through our unlisted, [archive playlist](https://www.youtube.com/playlist?list=PL3KeV6Ui_4CYlD3Ee1snyK6i5OmAU7AD7) and replaced all the links I could find for the unlisted videos with disclaimers.
+To put it simply: if anyone finds *any* link to an old affiliate program we no longer publish on our toolkit - public video or not - please let us know at contact@techlore.tech - it's incredibly hard to find them all!

+Lastly, I have unlisted our [What is a VPN?!
+And Do You Need One?](https://youtu.be/PHqAL6zvoFE) and added it to our archive playlist as I no longer feel it properly represents what a VPN does/doesn't do.
+Frankly, it's not terribly inaccurate, but I'd rather archive it until we successfuly push out a quality update.

+**Special thanks to [Sooraj Sathyanarayanan](https://bio.link/ianonymous) for helping me find some of these old links!**